UPDATE: Finnish Law on the Internet

 Table of Contents

 One lasting effect of the Swedish times is the status of the Swedish language.
-Even today Finland is a bilingual country, with Finnish and Swedish enjoying the same status as official languages Detailed information on Linguistic rights is available on the Ministry of Justice website).
-All legislation and most other official publications are available in both of them.
+Finland is a bilingual country, with Finnish and Swedish enjoying the same status as official languages Detailed information on Linguistic rights is available on the Ministry of Justice website.
+All legislation and most important other official publications are available in both of them.
 In addition, it should be noted here that the unilingually Swedish-speaking Åland Islands, which lie between Finland and Sweden, have a far-reaching autonomy, enshrined in an Act that is “constitutional by nature” even though not formally a part of the Constitution.

 Finland has been a member of the United Nations since 1955, of the Council of Europe since 1989 and of the European Union since 1995.

-For further information, please refer to the English-language home page of the website of the Ministry of Justice.
+For further information, please refer to the English-language home page of the website of the Ministry of Justice frontpage.

 The Constitution of Finland entered into force on 1 March 2000.
 It superseded the four Constitutional Acts deriving from the early times of Finnish independence, incorporating the most fundamental provisions from all of them.
 At the same time, many provisions were relegated to the ranks of regular parliamentary legislation.
-In Finland, Sovereign Power Rests with the People, a thorough outlook in English into the background, enactment and contents of the Constitution is available online.
-Note also that the text of the Constitution is available on the Internet in the two official languages, Finnish and Swedish, and also in translation into English, German, French, Spanish, Russian and the Sámi language are also available online (Ministry of Justice website).
-It should, however, be noted that the amendments that were made to the Constitution in 2007 are included only in the official language versions and in the Russian language translation.
-Amendments to the constitution are presently pending.
+The text of the constitution is available on the internet in the two official languages, Finnish and Swedish.
+Translations into English, German, French, Spanish, Russian and the Sámi language are also available online (Ministry of Justice website).
+It should, however, be noted that these translations are unofficial and not all amendments of the Constitution are included in the translations.

-All Finnish legislation, from the Constitution to regular Acts of Parliament, Presidential Decrees, Government Decrees, Ministry Decrees and various other types of subordinate regulation, is published in the Suomen säädöskokoelma, i.e. the Statute Book of Finland.
+All Finnish legislation, from the Constitution to regular Acts of Parliament, Presidential Decrees, Government Decrees, Ministry Decrees and various other types of subordinate regulation, is published in Suomen säädöskokoelma, i.e. the Statute Book of Finland.
 Until the end of 2010, the printed Statute Book constituted the official source of law in Finland.
-Due to an amendment of the Act on the Statutes of Finland, electronic publication of statutes was given an official status.
+Due to an amendment of the Act on the Statutes of Finland, the electronic version of the Statute Book was made the authoritative version.
 Consequently, electronic publishing became the primary channel of publishing statues in Finland as of the beginning of the year 2011.
-The Electronic Statute Book of Finland is published free of charge in legislative data bank FINLEX.
+The Electronic Statute Book of Finland is published free of charge in legislative data bank Finlex.

-FINLEX, the data bank for the dissemination of Finnish legislation and other legal information, was established as a subscription service in the 1980s.
-The present version of FINLEX was launched in 2004 and is available on the Internet free of charge.
+Finlex, the data bank for the dissemination of Finnish legislation and other legal information, was established as a subscription service in the 1980’s.
+As of 1997 Finlex has been available on the Internet free of charge.
 Most of the material on the website is available only in Finnish and Swedish, but there is also some material in English.
-FINLEX consists of five subject areas:
+Finlex consists of five subject areas:

 - Legislative information: consolidated and original texts of Acts and Decrees; a reference database of changes made to any Act or Decree; and all Sámi language legislation.
-The most recent legislation is available also as pdf files in the ”Electronic Statutes of Finland.”
+The most recent legislation is available also as .pdf files in the “Electronic Statutes of Finland.”
 FINLEX also contains unofficial translations of Finnish Acts and Decrees, mostly into English

-A comprehensive three-volume edition of Finnish legislation, Suomen Laki I-III, i.e. the Laws of Finland, is published annually by a commercial enterprise, Talentum .
+A comprehensive three-volume edition of Finnish legislation, Suomen Laki I-III, i.e. the Laws of Finland, is published annually by a commercial enterprise, Alma Talent Pro.
 This work is available also as an online version, which is available by subscription.
 The legislation in Suomenlaki I-III contains references to other legislation, case law and preparatory work.
-The online version provide for case law, preparatory work and some legal literature in full-text.
+The online version provide for case law and preparatory work linking to Alma Talent Pro’s online legal commentaries.

-In the field of legal information, Edilex provides for a comprehensive on-line legal information service.
-Edilex contains a database of national legislation, a daily news service, case law, articles, journals and other material.
+Edita Publishing Oy also maintains Edilex, a comprehensive on-line legal information service.
+Edilex contains a database of national legislation, a daily news service, case law, articles, legal commentaries, journals and other material.
 Subscription is required for most of the services.
-Edilex is provided by Edita Publishing.

 Finland has a dual court system.
-There are the general courts, which are in charge of civil and criminal law, and the administrative courts, which review the actions of public authorities on the basis of appeals filed by private individuals and corporations.
+There are the general courts, which are in charge of civil and criminal law, and the administrative courts, which review the actions of public authorities based on appeals filed by private individuals and corporations.

 There are three tiers of general courts.
 The District Courts operate as the courts of first instance, with jurisdiction over all civil and criminal cases within their territorially limited districts.
-Due to a reform, the amount of district courts was reduced from 51 to the present amount of 27 in 2010.
-In addition, there is the appellate level of six Courts of Appeal, and finally the Supreme Court in Helsinki, as the court of final appeal.
+There are 27 district courts in Finland In addition, there is the appellate level of five Courts of Appeal, and finally the Supreme Court in Helsinki, as the court of final appeal.